White pattern header image

 Risk management incentive metrics

 Meridian’s annual report provides a detailed description of its approach to remuneration.
 Pay for Executives includes a 30% Short term incentive (STI) component and 50% for the Chief Executive.
 Up to 40% of the STI is based on performance against a Board-approved scorecard.
 When annually setting and assessing performance against the Executive Scorecard, the Board considers key initiatives that are designed to address material risks, opportunities and to execute Meridian's strategy.
-In FY23 this included the following performance areas:
+In FY24 this included the following performance areas:

 Performance Area Description Enterprise Risk

-Permanent employees participate in variable pay via a short-term incentive (STI) scheme at the discretion and invitation of the Board.
+Permanent employees may participate in variable pay via a short-term incentive (STI) scheme at the discretion and invitation of the Board.
 The STI is an at-risk incentive, which is offered for a specific year.
 Potential STI payments reflect achievement of certain company profit levels and individual performance objectives aligned to business strategy and goals.
 For example, this may include individual objectives relative to operational risk.

 Risk Management Audit